otvam/pypeec/docs/technical.md

 > **Warning**: For large problems, the code might allocate huge amount of memory.
 > This might crash your operating system.

-> **Warning**: Python pickle files are using to store the mesher and solver results.
+> **Warning**: Python Pickle files are using to store the mesher and solver results.
 > Pickling data is not secure.
-> Only load pickle files that you trust.
+> Only load Pickle files that you trust.
-> Do not commit the pickle files in the git repository.
+> Do not commit the Pickle files in the git repository.